BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ## What Endevor Packages are to be processed with SonarQube?

 By examining the element Types for elements within a package, it can be determined whether the package should be submitted for a SonarQube Analysis.
-If a package only contains PARM elements, for example, there is no need to scan the package.
-You can name the types to be scanned at your site.
+If a package only contains PARM elements, for example, there is no need to run a SonarQube Analysis.
+The configuration lets you identify the types to be scanned at your site.

 ### Optional use of the Package Builder